ifo/sanic/README.md

 - **Tests**: sanic has no tests.
 This is probably the next thing I should do.
-- **Concurrency Safety**: Currently the user must think about this.
-If multiple goroutines access sanic at the same time, bad things happen.
-:( By the by, the standard http library uses goroutines, so if you drop `worker.NextID()` into an HttpHandler method, you're going to have a bad day. ):
 - **More Random Looking IDs**: Generated IDs don't change that much.
 Some creative bit manipulation could likely change this while still ensuring that IDs are unique (so long as you use the same bit manipulation each time).